5l1v3r1/Scripts-10/README.md

 `./mac`: Clone of the laptop script from thoughtbot that __has/will__ be customized to set up a personal environment for development on a fresh __OSX__ installation.

 `./rfc`: _rfc_ is a script for __managing/searching/updating__ a local mirror of RFCs from __rfc-editor.org__.
 All you need is rsync and enough space in `/tmp`.
 Powered by __Dreams__ and __Pigeons :)__.

+`./psudo.sh`: The classic fake sudo prompt that logs username:password to /tmp/psudo for easy privellege escalation.